lfresard/blood_rnaseq_rare_disease_paper/exp_dir/README.md

 ### Additional Steps

-Scripts that repeat the steps carried out by `logistic_percentile.r`, but with added functionality
+Scripts that repeat the steps carried out by `logistic_percentile.r`, but with added functionality.

 ##### File: `logistic_percentile_vary_control_n.r`